cse4505-fl25-wustl/DRY_scenarios/README.md

 # DRY Principle Scenarios

 This directory contains scenarios for learning the DRY (Don't Repeat Yourself) principle.
+For each scenario, determine whether it's a violation of the DRY principle or an acceptable duplication.
+Explain your reasoning.

 ## Scenarios Overview